Toddler 1 (2-3 years old)

 Pengu’s Swim Academy is a year-round swim program to help your child stay fit and build their technique in a fun and safe environment.
 Swim Academy offers an hour-long, curriculum-based practice to help your child improve their stroke technique and endurance.

-Pro (5+ years old)
+Pro swim lessons (5+ years old)

 The Pro level focuses on the intricate technical elements of all four competitive strokes (freestyle, backstroke, breaststroke, and butterfly) as well as learning in-water racing starts and flip-turns.